poolifier/poolifier/docs/api.md

 ### `pool.destroy()`

 This method is available on both pool implementations and will call the terminate method on each worker.

+### `pool.listTaskFunctions()`

+This method is available on both pool implementations and returns an array of the task function names.

 ### `PoolOptions`